Jabari Bird arrested in alleged assault, strangling, kidnapping

-Boston Celtics guard Jabari Bird has been arrested after allegedly assaulting, strangling and kidnapping an unidentified person in a domestic incident, according to Boston police.
+Boston Celtics guard Jabari Bird has been arrested after allegedly assaulting, strangling and kidnapping an unidentified person in a domestic incident Friday, according to Boston police.

 A Boston police spokesman said Bird is being "guarded by the Boston police at a local hospital" for evaluation.
 The spokesman said the victim had been taken to a different hospital due to the injuries.